 NextGen Test Beds

-- NextGen research through field evaluation, testing, simulation evaluations, and data collection and analysis
+Located in North Texas, NTX performs NextGen research through field evaluation, testing, simulation evaluations, and data collection and analysis and specializes in field evaluations with Traffic Management Advisor (TMA), Collaborative Arrival Planning, and Direct-To.

 William J. Hughes Technical Center (WJHTC)

-- Serves as the FAA national scientific test base for research and development, test and evaluation, and verification and validation in air traffic control, communications, navigation, airports, aircraft safety, and security
+Located in Atlantic City, New Jersey, WJHTC serves as the FAA national scientific test base for research and development, test and evaluation, and verification and validation in air traffic control, communications, navigation, airports, aircraft safety, and security.
+The Technical Center is the primary facility supporting NextGen.

 Florida NextGen Test Bed (FTB)